dantan0/dantan0/README.md

 I'm Dan and 💗  coding and tech!
 Currently

-- 🔭 seeking software dev positions
+- 🔭 seeking software and data opportunities
 - 🌱 learning Redux and Docker
-- ⚡ doing some algo challenges
+- ⚡ doing algo challenges and tech assessments
 - 👯 looking to collaborate on fun open-source projects

 <!--